On $NP \cap coNP$ proof complexity generators: The theorem

 Assume for the sake of a contradiction that the hypothesis (ST) and $\np = \conp$ both hold.
 We shall bring it to a contradiction using the model-theoretic assumption.
-Take a strong pps $P$ that witnesses (ST) and is also p-bounded.
+Take a strong pps $P$ that satisfies the condition in (ST) and is also p-bounded.